 The fact that CRP is not specifically an indicator of heart disease doesn’t in any way lessen its importance as a health indicator.
 It is a predictor of the direction your overall health is moving in.
 What could be more important than that?
 Why would we aim to only prevent heart disease when we could be preventing every chronic illness all at once?

-The good news is that when CRP levels lower, it indicates that your overall health is improving, and any and all disease risk is decreasing (and any current disease is improving), not just heart disease.
+The good news is that when CRP levels lower, it indicates that your overall health is improving.
+All disease risk is decreasing and any current disease is improving, not just heart disease.

-2. Your doctor will not give you a medication for CRP levels, but diet and lifestyle has been shown to improve it greatly.
+2. Your doctor cannot give you a medication for CRP levels, but diet and lifestyle has been shown to improve it greatly.

 When you get your cholesterol tested and it’s high, you will be given a pill to lower it, because diet makes no difference.
 The pill will likely lower your cholesterol, but will it improve your health?
 Probably not.
 If your cholesterol level has lowered, you cannot be sure why it has lowered, and if you have not lowered it by first also lowering the amount of damage being done (that the cholesterol is there to fix), then lowering cholesterol will not improve your health, it will worsen it.

 The way to lower CRP is to lessen the amount of damage being done to our cells.
 Just like cholesterol, CRP is not the problem.
 Unlike cholesterol, there is no CRP in the food that we eat, so we don’t get senseless advice like “just don’t eat it”.
-And also unlike cholesterol, when we make lifestyle choices that improve CRP levels, we can be 100% confident that we are improving our health.
+Also unlike cholesterol, when we see improved CRP levels, we can be 100% confident that we are improving our health.

 Again, it’s important to remember that CRP is highly correlated with every kind of ill health.
 For this reason, it’s recommended to test CRP at least twice, about 2 weeks apart the first time, because it can fluctuate.
-Your CRP could be high because of an injury or acute illness that will go away.
+Your CRP could be high because of an injury or acute illness that you will quickly recover from.
 Literally any damage to any cell will result in inflammation and an increase in CRP production.
 A single high result does not predict long-term health deterioration, but if the high level persists, that is proof that your body is sustaining ongoing damage.

 Lifestyle changes can improve your overall wellness and lower your CRP naturally.
 A good way to start is by eating things that digest more easily in your body.
 Cook all of your vegetables.
 Limit your sugar intake as much as possible.
 Replace processed oils (those made from seeds, legumes, or grains) with natural oils (from fruits, like coconut, olive, and avocado).
 Eat more natural fats.
 These small changes will start to remove some of the ongoing causes of the damage that increases both CRP and cholesterol levels in our blood.